Three Waters, housing and a Te Puke stadium? Western Bay mayoral hopefuls duke it out

 "It is managing a team of, some would say, disparate individuals and getting them heading in the same direction."

 "If you are embarking on the mayoralty you must understand what the word partnership means.
-You must understand Te Tiriti of Waitangi is a partnership between Maori and the others living in New Zealand.
+You must understand Te Tiriti of Waitangi is a partnership between Maori and the others living in New Zealand," Webber said.

 "I pass the baton over to whoever it is and wish you all the very best."

-Haimoana, who stood proud wearing a bright green bowel screening awareness shirt, said homelessness, security and RSE workers being exploited were his biggest concerns.
+Haimoana, who stood proud wearing a bright green bowel screening awareness shirt, said homelessness, security and Recognised Seasonal Employer (RSE) workers being exploited were his biggest concerns.

-Joyce highlighted rates, the Three Waters Reform and the council's relationship with its constituents as key issues.
+Joyce highlighted rates, Three Waters reforms and the council's relationship with its constituents as key issues.

 "There's a perception out there that the council will go on and do what it wants to do regardless of what people [want].
-That has to change."
+That has to change," Joyce said.

 Leaming listed roading, unity within the district and "bringing an events stadium to the Western Bay".

-"Tauranga City Council has been mucking around with it for 20 years or so now so let's have it in Te Puke."
+"Tauranga City Council has been mucking around with it for 20 years or so now so let's have it in Te Puke," Leaming said.

-"Whoever is sitting at this table could well be the last mayor of the Western Bay of Plenty."
+"Whoever is sitting at this table could well be the last mayor of the Western Bay of Plenty," Thwaites said.

 Government reform, housing and transport were Denyer's biggest concerns while Boyle spoke of the Three Waters Reform, saying it was an emotive subject "terribly communicated" that he had grave concerns about.

-He suggested having regional Three Water boundaries akin to regional council boundaries.
+Scrimgeour suggested having regional Three Waters boundaries akin to regional council boundaries.

 Borell commended the calibre of the other candidates' responses, listing housing infrastructure, roading, and government reforms as her top priorities.

 "Tauranga became the mess it did because it had trouble executing [key decisions].
-I wouldn't want to end up like Tauranga."
+I wouldn't want to end up like Tauranga," Borell said.

 "I'm diverse from the other candidates.
 I'm everything the other candidates are not.
 I bring a lot and I will bring a lot to the role just by existence."